Skip to main content

 • DGL (deglycyrrhizinated licorice): A form of licorice with the blood-pressure-raising compound removed.
 DGL helps the stomach make more of its own protective mucus.
 It is best taken about 20 minutes before meals.

-• Melatonin: The gut actually contains far more melatonin than the pineal gland in the brain.
+• Melatonin: The gut contains far more melatonin than the pineal gland in the brain.
 Melatonin appears to help tighten the LES and reduce nighttime reflux.

 Lifestyle and the Vagus Nerve